In this article you will learn:

-A month or so ago, we were prospecting a new client.
+A few years back, we were prospecting a new client who wanted to take their product to market.
 Like most entrepreneurs/inventors he was extremely passionate and highly persuasive after we invested an hour to hear about his product.
-We left the meeting with a good rapport and plans to follow up in a week or two with a proposal to market their product that we felt had potential.
+We left the meeting with a good rapport and plans to follow up in a week or two with a presentation on we would market their product—that we felt had potential that started with a through brand development assignment.

 Years of experience has convinced me that every product or service needs to develop a brand to be successful.

-How much does it cost to build a brand?
+How much does it cost to build a Fortune 100 brand?

 - When 64% of the market value of the world’s most valuable brand (Apple) is intangible – shown on the balance sheet as $104.3 billion* in “Brand Value” – there’s something very important here.
 Think about it – $104.3 billion in real dollar value – this does not include their stores(bricks and mortar), inventory, equipment, factories or people etc. – but rather the economic power of the Apple name and what it stands for – the power to think differently.For revolutionizing the way we work, play, and communicate—and for mastering the ability to surprise and delight—Apple has set a high bar for aesthetics, simplicity, and ease-of-use that all other tech brands are now expected to match, and that Apple itself is expected to continually exceed.
 (Source: Interbrand)